If you’re hoping for an iron-clad, “Here’s How to Get Your 2-Month-Old to Sleep Perfectly” article, we might disappoint.

 2-month-old wake window

-It’s common for a 2-month-old baby to only stay awake happily for somewhere between 45 minutes to 1.5 hours.
+It’s common for a 2-month-old baby to stay awake happily for somewhere between 45 minutes to 1.5 hours.

 Your baby’s wake windows might lengthen throughout the day, depending on how long they napped for last, so keep an eye on their tired signs.